 A multiplayer co-op FPS, Deathwing is Left 4 Dead with genestealers.
 Although it launched in a terribly buggy and unoptimized state, an enhanced edition rerelease fixed some of its worst problems.
 Now it's a competent claustrophobic multiplayer game where you can dress up your terminators real fancy.
 As a singleplayer experience it's let down by daft AI, and even with friends you'll have to overlook whiffy melee weapons and shooting that feels more like you're turning on a hose than opening up with a mark-two storm bolter.

 Milton Bradley's follow-up to HeroQuest was a version of Warhammer 40,000 for ages 10 to adult, and Gremlin Interactive were once again responsible for the videogame.
-Like the adaptation of HeroQuest, it's a pretty direct replication—although for some reason the genestealers have been replaced by different aliens called "soulsuckers."
+Like Gremlin's HeroQuest, it's a pretty direct replication—although for some reason the genestealers have been replaced by different aliens called "soulsuckers."

 It's quite slow-paced and you have to choose between music or cheerfully rinky-dink sound effects because it can't do both at once, and of course it's lacking the board game's slick miniatures and card art.
 Nostalgia's a powerful thing though, and I adore these goofy pixel space marines.